Amid austerity, EU agrees to boost defence cooperation

 | BRUSSELS

-BRUSSELS European Union leaders agreed on Thursday to cooperate more closely on making falling defence budgets go further, while President Francois Hollande failed to win any promise of EU help to pay for French military operations in Africa.
+BRUSSELS European Union leaders agreed on Thursday to work more closely on defence and make falling military budgets stretch further, but British Prime Minister David Cameron said London would resist any attempt to form a European army.

+French President Francois Hollande won a promise that the EU would review the financing of EU overseas missions, but failed to win any concessions on the EU providing financial help for French military missions in Africa, diplomats said.

 Austerity-hit EU countries have slashed spending in response to the financial crisis, scaling back on ships, tanks and fighter jets and undermining Europe's military strength, much to the concern of the United States, its most important ally.

-EU leaders, discussing defence at a summit for the first time in five years, called on member states to work together to spread the cost of developing expensive military kit.
+EU leaders, discussing defence at a summit for the first time in five years, called on member states to work together to spread the cost of developing expensive military kit and urged them to ensure a level playing field for EU companies selling military equipment across European borders.

-They pledged to launch projects to develop a European drone by 2020-2025 and to look into a new generation of government satellite communications.
+They pledged to launch projects to develop a European drone and to look into a new generation of government satellite communications.

-They also promised to increase the continent's air-to-air refuelling capacity, after the 2011 Libya conflict demonstrated a shortage of tanker aircraft, and strengthen cyber defence.
+They also promised to work to increase the continent's air-to-air refuelling capacity, after the 2011 Libya conflict demonstrated a European shortage of tanker aircraft, and to strengthen cyber defence.

 "It isn't right for the European Union to have capabilities, armies, air forces and the rest of it.
 We need to get that demarcation correct between cooperation which is right and EU capabilities, which is wrong," he told reporters.